DIYgod/RSSHub/website/docs/joinus/advanced/script-standard.md

 -   Key: Corresponding route path
 -   Value: Array of string, including all maintainers' GitHub ID.

-To generate a list of maintainers, use the following command: `pnpm run build`, which will create the list under `assets/build/`.
+To generate a list of maintainers, use the following command: `pnpm run build:assets`, which will create the list under `assets/build/`.

 :::danger